sakhi-4096/sakhi-4096/README.md

 A Professional Pilot Embracing the World of Technology

 ### About Me
-Greetings!
+---
 I'm a professional pilot with a passion for technology and a desire to expand my horizons beyond the cockpit.
 While flying has been my primary career, I've recently embarked on a journey to explore software engineering, competitive programming, and cybersecurity.
 This unique combination allows me to bring a fresh perspective and a diverse skill set to the ever-evolving world of technology.

 - I am based in South Africa, for now ...
 - 🌱 I’m currently learning: Software Engineering, Competitive Programming, and CyberSecurity